MetaMask/metamask-docs/snaps/reference/snaps-api.md

 [request permission](../how-to/request-permissions.md) in the Snap manifest file.

 :::note
-See the [Wallet JSON-RPC API](wallet-json-rpc-api.md) for methods that dapps can call to communicate with Snaps.
+See the [Wallet API for Snaps](wallet-api-for-snaps.md) for methods that dapps can call to communicate with Snaps.
 :::

 ## `snap_dialog`